RProDigest/Applied-ML/BAN6440/Week2/README.md

 - Predict the number of Days_to_Stock_out for FMCG products based on various inventory and sales features.
 This will help Amway to make smarter inventory stock management decisons and minimize stock holding costs

 - Optimise model performance using Bayesian hyperparameter tuning with Optuna.

+- Compare the baseline XGBoost model with the Optimised Model

 ### Dataset: